53 CFC Games Played

 12 CFC Goals

-A classy player who quickly showed his knack for winning big possession numbers, Scotland was a valuable member of Collingwood’s 2002 and 2003 premiership teams.
+A classy user of the ball with a knack for winning big possession numbers, Scotland was a valuable member of Collingwood’s 2002 and 2003 Grand Final teams.

 Although his career is more notable for his efforts at Princes Park, Scotland made an important contribution to Collingwood’s rise under Mick Malthouse.